mattwollf/GestaltD/lxc/create.md

     user@host ~ $ lxc-create --help

-> Also helpful for a quick understanding of our options.
+> Is also helpful for a quick understanding of our options.

 ##Quick Test
 ###Check that our container image was successfully created.
+> The easiest way to find our new container is to use **lxc-ls**

+    user@host ~ $ sudo lxc-ls

+> You should see the container you just created.
+> You will see others if you have created them as well.

-> If we do a cursory check in **/var/lib/lxc**
+> If we do a further cursory check in **/var/lib/lxc**

     user@host ~ $ cd /var/lib/lxc/